Picovoice/porcupine/demo/android/STT/README.md

 # Android Speech-To-Text Demo

-This Android demo runs Porcupine with Android STT.
+Porcupine Wake Word engine with Android STT.

 ## Usage

-Launch the demo on your phone using Android Studio.
+Open demo/android/STT with Android Studio.
+Launch the demo on your connected Android device or simulator.

 1. Select the wake word using the dropdown
 2. Press start